 I felt so uncomfortable and awkward.
-How humiliating to talk about my uncontrollable bowel movements with a stranger.
+How humiliating to tell a stranger I pooped myself.

 And this is where the story ends.
 The uncle to his credit was a complete gentleman about it all, even regaling me with a time he did the same thing in Thailand when he was my age…on more than one occasion.
 He gave me some Imodium (which let me tell you, really works!
 I did not poo for another three days!) and after that, he said nothing more.

 I laugh at how I pooped myself.
 I own that story.